 Minnesota is making big changes for motorcyclists.
 Starting on July 1, 2025, motorcyclists will be able to legally filter between lanes of traffic.
+This law (HF 5247), signed by Governor Tim Walz in May 2024, makes Minnesota only the sixth state in the nation to allow these maneuvers, joining California, Colorado, Montana, Arizona, and Utah.

 This law offers a great opportunity to make Minnesota’s roads safer for everyone.
 Riders will enjoy smoother, safer commutes, while drivers will see less congestion.
 Let’s dive into what this law means for motorcyclists and how it will affect Minnesota traffic.